yosoufe/SFND_3D_Object_Tracking/README.md

         Optional Arguments:
             --detector_type=<str>     detector type, options: SHITOMASI, HARRIS, FAST, BRISK, ORB, AKAZE, and SIFT if compiled (WITH_CUDA on): ORB_CUDA, FAST_CUDA
                                         default: ORB
             --matcher_type=<str>      matcher type, options: MAT_BF, MAT_FLANN,
                                         if compiled (WITH_CUDA on): MAT_BF_CUDA
                                         default: MAT_BF
             --descriptor_type=<str>   descriptor type, options: BRISK BRIEF, ORB, FREAK, AKAZE, SIFT if compiled (WITH_CUDA on): ORB_CUDA
                                         default: BRISK
             --selector_type=<str>     selector type, options: SEL_NN, SEL_KNN
                                         default: SEL_NN
             -f, --focus_on_vehicle    To focus on only keypoints that are on the preceding vehicle.
             -l, --limit_keypoints     To limit the number of keypoints to maximum 50 keypoints.
-            -v, --verbose             verbose
+            --top_view                Lidar Top View
-            -d, --debug               showing debug messages
+            --camera_view             Camera View
-            -r, --results             showing results messages
+            -v, --verbose             logging the steps of the program that are being started or finished.
-                If this flag is chosen no image would be shown.
-Good for performance measurement
+            -d, --debug               showing debug messages.
         ```